 - Claim a loss or unused credit carryback.

-Also make sure that you file a separate Form 1040X for each tax year.
-Mail them separately, too.
-Check the box at the top of the form to indicate the tax year for the return being amended.
+Also make sure that you file a separate Form 1040-X for each tax year.
+Submit them separately, too.
+If filing a paper return, check the box at the top of the form to indicate the tax year for the return being amended.
 If there isn't a box for that year, write in the year in the space provided.

 Don't forget to sign the amended return.
 Attach any required forms or schedules as well.
 Generally, you need to attach any schedule or form relating to the changes you're making.
 For example, attach Schedule A if you're changing an itemized deduction.
 The form instructions tell you which other attachments are necessary.

 File Your Amended Return Before It's Too Late